 Colorectal cancer (CRC) is the most common type of GI cancer in Europe with 68 CRC cases per 100,000 population.
 The disease has a much higher rate in men: 79 CRC case per 100,000 than women: 54 CRC cases per 100,000.
 CRC accounted for 342,137 diagnoses and 14.3% of all cancer diagnoses in Europe in 2012.

-Patient organisations are welcome and encouraged to use the resources found here on social media, websites, newsletters and all other channels.
+Policy makers, stakeholders and patient organisations are welcome and encouraged to use the resources found here on social media, websites, newsletters and all other channels.

 View further information on CRC below.
 All information is taken from the UEG Survey of Digestive Health Across Europe, unless otherwise stated.